mshunshin/SegNetCMR/README.md

 ## Issues and annoyances
 1. The original SegNet uses max_pool_with_argmax, and requires an unpool_with_argmax.
 Unfortunately, Tensorflow does not provide an unpool_with_argmax.
 Fortunately there is code in the github thread above to make your own.
 2. This version of unpool_with_argmax runs on the CPU not GPU so is a little slower.
-3. Tensorflow does not provide a CPU version of max_pool_with_argmax, so if you don't have a GPU you are stuck using the maxpool version.
+3. Tensorflow does not provide a CPU version of max_pool_with_argmax, so if you don't have a GPU you can't run this.
 4. Tensorflow forgot to include a function for gradients for maxpoolwithargmax, so it is included at the bottom of train.py
-5. The name mangling of the Sunnybrook CMR data.
+5. The name mangling of the Sunnybrook CMR data - I have fixed this and the data is included in the download.
+6. SegNet works better with a version of softmax that is inversely weighted by class frequency.
+I can't get the weights to work properly with the tensorflow provided version - my private version has some code to do it by hand - but it would be nice if we could get it to work using teh official function.

 ## License
 SegNetCMR: MIT license